bioliv42/RecordServiceClient/java/examples/README.md

 check the [Spark example](../examples-spark/README.md#how-to-enforce-sentry-permissions-with-spark) for details.

 Before jumping into the examples, please make sure the Sentry Service is started.
-In the QuickStart VM, this can simply be done by:
+If you're using the [QuickStart VM](https://github.com/cloudera/recordservice-quickstart) provided by us, this can simply be done by:

 ```bash
 sudo service sentry-store restart